JakeKViti/Movie/README.md

 Only the first genre is saved for the favorite.

-if a movie title has quotes, it will be cut off after the first quote.
+if a movie title has quotes, the title will be cut off after the first quote if favorited.

 Sometime code will get call as if they keyword was "".